 The drivers for energy storage development vary significantly from region to region, and are driven by both energy policies and market structures.
-Figure 7 shows the current renewable and clean energy policies.
-Some areas of the country have established capacity markets in order for private investment to receive signals for new generation.
+A map showing the current renewable and clean energy policies is shown the Figure 6 below.
+Parts of the U.S. have established capacity markets in order for private investment to receive signals for new generation.
 New capacity additions can be developed based on these market signals.
 In areas without capacity markets, like the western U.S., a vertically integrated model for capacity expansion where state regulators (as opposed to regional markets) play an integral role in determining what new resources are built.
 There are several ways this can happen including long-term capacity contracts, inclusion in a utility's Integrated Resource Plan (IRP), or the utilization of existing transmission capacity planning allowing PSH projects to develop in areas where a portion of the project can offset the need for transmission development.
 Organized regional markets such as PJM, CAISO and ERCOT have seen recent grid reliability challenges due to a number of issues, including transmission system constraints, significant expansion of variable renewable resources, and recent extreme weather events.
 In the Midwest, regional transmission organizations feature capacity markets that include vertically integrated utilities as well as merchant generators.
 As state and federal policies drive markets for clean energy, PSH projects and other energy storage technologies can help secure energy reliability and resiliency - if the appropriate market signals and incentives support their development.